Can coconut oil really improve your health?

 5. Claim: It lowers heart disease risk

 This claim is a total head-scratcher to nutritionists.
 “Coconut oil is 82% saturated fat, and regularly eating a lot of saturated fat is associated with an increased risk of heart disease,” says registered dietitian Zoe Griffiths, WW’s global director of nutrition.
 Saturated fat increases LDL cholesterol levels in the blood, which can cause a buildup of fatty deposits that raise a person’s risk of experiencing a heart attack or stroke.
-The American Heart Association recommends people limit their intake of fats like coconut oil to less than 6% of total calories.
+The National Health and Medical Research Council recommends people limit their intake of saturated fats like coconut oil to less than 10% of total fat intake.

 6. Claim: It destroys bacteria